kwea123/nerf_pl/README.md

 # nerf_pl

+### Update: [NeRF-W](https://nerf-w.github.io/) implementation is added to [nerfw](https://github.com/kwea123/nerf_pl/tree/nerfw) branch!

-### Update: The lastest code (using the latest libraries) will be updated to dev branch.
+### Update: The lastest code (using the latest libraries) will be updated to [dev](https://github.com/kwea123/nerf_pl/tree/dev) branch.
 The master branch remains to support the colab files.
 If you don't use colab, it is recommended to switch to dev branch.

-### Only issues of the dev branch will be considered currently.
+### Only issues of the dev and nerfw branch will be considered currently.

 ### :gem: [**Project page**](https://kwea123.github.io/nerf_pl/) (live demo!)